The Caucasian Ovcharka dog is an ancient breed that is believed to have be roaming the Caucasus Mountains between Europe and Asia for over 2000 years!

 Which is why…

-We at IndulgeYourPet always like to suggest that while one is researching what kind of pet to get, they should also see exactly what it would cost to actually purchase a pet insurance policy as well.
+We at IndulgeYourPet always suggest that while researching what kind of pet to get, one should also see exactly what it would cost to purchase a pet insurance policy.
+This way, if you find yourself staring at a vast vet bill in the future, you won’t have to face the bill alone.
+Instead, you can use your insurance to minimize your expenses.

-For more information about how much a pet insurance policy might cost you and which pet insurance company has the “best” deal, we would encourage you to check out our Best Pet Insurance companies article.
+For more information about how much a pet insurance policy might cost you and which pet insurance company has the “best” deal, we would encourage you to check out our Best Pet Insurance Companies article.

 How are these dogs with small children and infants?